ericsia/vscode-python-snippet-pack-2.0/README.md

 * added `dp` decimal place, `end`, `env`, `benchmark`, `self`, `sleep`, `swap` snippet
 * new format for easier selection, to see built in example type `apply.` `random.` `class`
 * get example use `<datatype>.` while for available method use `.<datatype>` ex: `.string`
-* welcome to contribute to add more ideas, make it as complete as possible
+* welcome to contribute through feedback to add more ideas, make it as complete as possible

 ### Extra
 * checkout my [site](https://www.medlexo.ml/)